offensive-packaging/documentation/sslyze/index.md

                          connect to.
 Will only affect TLS 1.0+ connections.

  Scan commands:
+   --robot               Test a server for the ROBOT vulnerability.
    --openssl_ccs         Test a server for the OpenSSL CCS Injection
                          vulnerability (CVE-2014-0224).
-   --tlsv1_3             Test a server for TLS 1.3 support.
-   --early_data          Test a server for TLS 1.3 early data support.
-   --sslv3               Test a server for SSL 3.0 support.
-   --reneg               Test a server for for insecure TLS renegotiation and
-                         client-initiated renegotiation.
-   --sslv2               Test a server for SSL 2.0 support.
-   --tlsv1               Test a server for TLS 1.0 support.
-   --elliptic_curves     Test a server for supported elliptic curves.
+   --heartbleed          Test a server for the OpenSSL Heartbleed
+                         vulnerability.
    --http_headers        Test a server for the presence of security-related
                          HTTP headers.
-   --tlsv1_2             Test a server for TLS 1.2 support.
-   --robot               Test a server for the ROBOT vulnerability.
-   --heartbleed          Test a server for the OpenSSL Heartbleed
-                         vulnerability.
-   --certinfo            Retrieve and analyze a server's certificate(s) to
-                         verify its validity.
-   --certinfo_ca_file CERTINFO_CA_FILE
-                         To be used with --certinfo.
-Path to a file containing root certificates in PEM format that will be used to verify the validity of the server's certificate.
-   --tlsv1_1             Test a server for TLS 1.1 support.
-   --fallback            Test a server for the TLS_FALLBACK_SCSV mechanism to
-                         prevent downgrade attacks.
    --resum               Test a server for TLS 1.2 session resumption support
                          using session IDs and TLS tickets.
    --resum_attempts RESUM_ATTEMPTS